turingschool/portfolios/templates/BEM1_template.md

 What would you like to do to contribute next module?

+## Gear Up Reflection

+Using the gist that you reflected on the 3 Gear Ups that you had this mod, answer the following questions in 4-6 sentences:

+* What are your biggest takeaways from Gear Ups this module?
+* How do you think the concepts covered in these Gear Ups will impact you as a software developer?

 ## Self-Assessment Scores

 Fill in how you would grade yourself from 1-4 in the following categories this module.